realworldocaml/book/en/compiler-output-formats.md

   ()
 ```

-Attempting to compile this will result in another syntax error.
+When you compile this file, you'll get a syntax error.

 ```console
 $ ocamlc -c follow_on_function.ml